terser/terser/README.md

   of class names.
 Pass a regular expression to only keep class names matching that regex.

 - `keep_fnames` (default: `false`) - pass `true` to prevent discarding or mangling of function names.
-Pass a regular expression to only keep class names matching that regex.
+Pass a regular expression to only keep function names matching that regex.
   Useful for code relying on `Function.prototype.name`.
 If the top level minify option `keep_classnames` is `undefined` it will be overridden with the value of the top level minify option `keep_fnames`.